Education & Training Programs

 - Biomedical Engineering (W. Matthew Petroll, Ph.D.)

-Department of Ophthalmology postdoctoral training opportunities are listed on the Graduate School of Biomedical Sciences section of the website.
+Department of Ophthalmology postdoctoral training opportunities are listed on the Ophthalmology careers page.
+For other postdoc training openings at UT Southwestern, visit the Graduate School of Biomedical Sciences.

-The Department of Ophthalmology’s residency program is one of the best, and is the largest, in the U.S. Every year, 27 residents gain outstanding and rigorous clinical experience as a result of high surgery volume and clinical pathology.
-We accept nine residents each year; an internship is required prior to residency.
+The Ophthalmology Residency Program is one of the best and is the largest in the U.S. Every year, 36 trainees gain outstanding and rigorous clinical experience as a result of high surgery volume and clinical pathology.
+We accept nine residents each year.
+We have an integrated internship program that allows our PGY1s to have a broad clinical experience that is applicable to their future ophthalmologic practice.

-The Department of Ophthalmology’s fellowship programs are among the best in the country and include:
+The Department of Ophthalmology’s assistant instructor programs are among the best in the country and include:

 - Cornea, Cataract, External Disease, and Keratorefractive